by Robert Yeo, Employment Standards Branch

 Calculating an average day’s pay

-An average day’s pay — for the purposes of calculating pay for the paid holiday — is calculated by totaling the number of hours worked by the employee in the 30 calendar days prior to the paid holiday and dividing these hours by the number of days worked by the employee in the same period.
+For the purposes of calculating pay for the paid holiday, an average day’s pay is calculated by totaling the number of hours worked by the employee in the 30 calendar days prior to the paid holiday and dividing these hours by the number of days worked by the employee in the same period.

 When a paid holiday falls on an employee’s usual day off

-Sometimes a paid holiday will fall on a day that is usually a day off for an employee who is entitled to a paid holiday.
+Sometimes a paid holiday falls on a day that is usually a day off for an employee who is entitled to a paid holiday.
 In these cases, the eligible employee must receive a day off along with a day’s pay on either:

 a) the employee’s next working day immediately following the paid holiday; or